 Led jointly by Dr. David Nelson at the University of Florida and Dr. Michael Fried at the University of North Carolina at Chapel Hill, the Hepatitis C Therapeutic Registry and Research Network (HCV-TARGET) is an international research consortium created to inform the ongoing transformation of hepatitis C treatment and research.
-HCV-TARGET includes 103 academic and community sites in 31 states, Puerto Rico, Canada and Europe as well as partnerships with multiple industry sponsors, regulatory agencies and the patient advocacy community.
+HCV-TARGET includes 104 academic and community sites in 31 states, Puerto Rico, Canada and Europe as well as partnerships with multiple industry sponsors, the U.S. Food and Drug Administration and the patient advocacy community.

 In 2011, HCV-TARGET established a national registry to observe patients undergoing hepatitis C treatment and coordinate real-world monitoring on a national scale for new therapies as they enter the market.
-As of April 2013, HCV-TARGET sites have enrolled approximately 1,900 patients.
+As of Dec.
+2014, HCV-TARGET sites have enrolled more than 5,000 patients.
 HCV-TARGET will release interim analyses each spring and fall to provide timely data that can inform clinical practice by improving information on populations represented and underrepresented in phase III clinical trials and identifying and remediating educational gaps and adverse event management.
 Over time, HCV-TARGET will study long-term morbidity, mortality and comorbidities associated with treating hepatitis C and will develop new translational studies and collaborations.

 A Collaborative Model for Clinical Trials